com-480-data-visualization/team-rhj/README.md

 <!-- ![compact](images/compact.jpg) -->
 <!-- ![compare](images/compare.jpg) -->

+### Tools

+Here are the tools we used and we will use for our data and for the visualization.

+**Data Analysis**:
+  - Python

+**Visualizations**:
+  - React
+  - React simple map
+  - d3.js
+  - Nextjs

+### Extra ideas

+If time permits, we have some ideas of visualizations that could elevate the project experience:

+  - **Network visualizations**: we will show the relationships between different product categories or between demographics and product preferences using network graphs.
+We can use a library like D3.js to create force-directed graphs or network diagrams that illustrate the connections and strength of relationships based on the dataset.

+  - **Sankey diagram**: we can use Sankey diagrams to visualize the flow of consumer spending across different states or to trace the path from demographic characteristics to specific purchasing behaviors.
+We can use D3.js to create interactive Sankey diagrams that are visually engaging and informative.
+These diagrams would add a novel visualization format that can enhance understanding of data flows and transitions, though they are supplementary to more traditional charts.

+  - **Multi-layered map**: we can incorporate multiple layers in our interactive map that users can toggle.
+These layers could show different aspects like demographic distribution, spending power, and product popularity.
+We can use advanced mapping libraries such as Leaflet.js with layer control features to allow users to customize what data they see on the map.

+### Skeleton website

 Here is the link of our website: https://data-viz-dusky.vercel.app/

 ## Milestone 3 (31st May, 5pm)